Magdalena Fręch

-Magdalena Fręch (/pl/; born 15 December 1997) is a Polish professional tennis player.
+Magdalena Fręch (/pl/; born 15 December 1997) is a Polish tennis player.

 She has a career-high singles ranking of world No. 22, achieved on 28 October 2024.
 On 8 August 2022, she peaked at No. 174 in the doubles rankings.

 She has won one singles WTA Tour title and one on the WTA Challenger Tour, along with six singles and four doubles titles on the ITF Circuit.

 Playing for Poland in the Billie Jean King Cup, Fręch has a win–loss record of 10–7, as of September 2024.

 Career

 2013-2018: WTA Tour and major debuts

 Fręch made her WTA Tour debut at the Katowice Open in doubles, partnering with Katarzyna Pyka.

 Fręch started 2018 season in Auckland where she lost in qualifying (in the first round) to Sachia Vickery, in straight sets.
 She then took part at the first Grand Slam tournament qualifying in her career - at the Australian Open.
-She beat Miyu Kato, Sofya Zhuk and Kayla Day, and became one of the 12 qualifiers, making her major main-draw debut.
+She beat Miyu Kato, Sofya Zhuk and Kayla Day, and became one of the twelve qualifiers, making her major main-draw debut.
 In the first round, she lost to eventual quarterfinalist Carla Suárez Navarro, in straight sets.

-At the end of January, Fręch played at the $60k Andrézieux-Bouthéon event where she defeated Conny Perrin in three sets, Chloé Paquet in two and Vitalia Diatchenko y retirement.
+At the end of January, Fręch played at the 60k Andrézieux-Bouthéon event where she defeated Conny Perrin in three sets, Chloé Paquet in two and Vitalia Diatchenko y retirement.
 In the semifinals, she lost to eventual champion Georgina García Pérez, in three sets.
 In February, she started at the Hungarian Ladies Open where she came through the qualifying competition by defeating Çağla Büyükakçay in three, and Anna Blinkova in straight sets.